Large-Momentum Effective Theory: Generalized Collinear Parton Observables

-The matching coefficient can be obtained by replacing the meson state $| \pi(P)\rangle$ in Eqs. (\ref{eq:pionDA}) and (\ref{eq:quasiDA}) with the lowest Fock state $| q(y P) \bar q((1-y)P)\rangle$ and calculating the quark matrix elements, where $y P$ and $(1-y)P$ are the momenta of the quark $q$ and anti-quark $\bar q$, respectively.
-Its explicit expression at $\mathcal O(\alpha_s)$ has been given in~\cite{Liu:2018tox}. $\ldots$ again denotes the higher-twist contributions.
+The matching coefficient for the quasi-DAs can be obtained by replacing the meson state $| \pi(P)\rangle$ in Eqs. (\ref{eq:pionDA}) and (\ref{eq:quasiDA}) with the lowest Fock state $| q(y P) \bar q((1-y)P)\rangle$ and calculating the quark matrix elements, where $y P$ and $(1-y)P$ are the momenta of the quark $q$ and anti-quark $\bar q$, respectively.
+Its one-loop results have been calculated in both $\MS$ and RI/MOM schemes~\cite{Liu:2018tox}, which agrees with matching coefficient for the quasi-GPDs~\cite{Ji:2015qla,Xiong:2015nua,Liu:2019urm} in \eq{gpdfact} with the replacement of $\xi\to 1/(2y-1)$, $x/\xi\to 2x-1$, and the external momentum $p^z$ to $p^z/2$.